janfrederikstein/LUISS_ML_AI_Project_Clustering/README.md

 Analyzing the relationship between two variables using pairplots and correlation heatmap.

 - Using a pairplot for our numerical variables, we can get to know more about how our variables are related to each other and if we can find patterns.
-Even though the outliers make it difficult, we find some interesting patterns,
+Even though the outliers make it difficult, we find some interesting patterns.
+There are also some expected patterns where we for example see a positive relationship between item count and item cost, which makes much sense as purchasing more items often costs more money than purchasing less items.
 - With the correlation heatmap, we can analyze the correlation between our variables.
 When facing a clustering problem, it is important to understand the correlation as it can influence the formation of clusters for some algorithms (e.g., KMeans).
 A high correlation suggests a linear relationship.
 In our case, most of the variables have a relatively low correlation and it is therefore not a big concern for this project.

 **EDA Conclusion**